TheFlav/Freeplay_OSD/README.md

 - Network :
   Interfaces list with assigned IPv4 address.
-  Not yet implement but could in the future: WiFi signal values.
+  Not yet implemented but could in the future: WiFi signal values.
 <br>

 ## Repository files
-- **res/** : Contain ressources linked to the program like icons and other.
+- **res/** : Contain resources linked to the program like icons and other.
-- **font.h** : Bitmap font from Raspidmx.
+- **font.h** : Bitmap font from Raspidmx project.
 - **fp_osd.h**/**fp_osd.c** : OSD program.
-- **compile.sh** : Compile example files.
+- **compile.sh** : Sample script to compile program.
 - **osd.sh**/**osdbar.sh** : Sample script to send signal to OSD program.
+<br><br>

+## Missing features
+Section to be considered as a pseudo todo.
+- Small OSD version to display as header or footer.
+- WiFi informations.
 <br><br>

 ## Known issue(s)
 - Program closes if receiving undefined signal (into program code).
 - In very rare instances, when program closes, a float exception can happen.